ServiceNow - Create Incident per Asset

 • If supplied, Axonius will add the specified fields and values to the created incident.
 If one of the specified fields is invalid, the request might fail.

-8. Table name (optional, default: incident) - Specify the ServiceNow table name in which the incident will be created.
+• Table name (default: incident) - Specify the ServiceNow table name in which the incident will be created.

 • If supplied, the incident will be created in the specified table name.